Area is clean, tidy and well kept.

 Signage of PPE requirements displayed on equipment.

-Appropriate signs displayed to standard dress requirements visible, correctly located and in good condition, (Inside and outside).
+Appropriate signs displayed to standard requirements visible, correctly located and in good condition, (Inside and outside).

-A risk assessment on noise has been conducted where it is likely that members are exposed to noise levels.
+A risk assessment on noise has been conducted where it is likely that workers Re exposed to noise levels.

 Control measures have been put in place to reduce the risk of injury as a result of noise, including the provision of personal hearing protection.